Blog-Archiv

 Badly Documented Java Process Handling Problem

 For a long time I used VLC as video player, until I got bored by the fact that it froze after a while and had to be terminated using the operating system monitor.
-That was the reason why I tried out MPV, which is nearer to the (in)famous ffmpeg video library (used by almost ever web-browser).
+That was the reason why I tried out MPV, which is nearer to the (in)famous ffmpeg video library (used by almost every web-browser).
 But it was the same, even worse, MPV froze after only two videos.

 Looks like you have to ALWAYS read away any process output!
 This would also explain why MPV blocked faster than VLC, because the first writes lots of logging to the console.